Memorial Services

 Financial Savings

 Perhaps talking about money isn’t the right attitude when a family wants to remember a loved one.
 But for many it is a factor they need to consider.
-There are definitely cost savings – especially with Simple Direct Funerals.
-It is a big reason why SDF was established.
+There are definitely cost savings..

 Having a cremation (or burial) first means that the person doesn’t need to be embalmed.
 This is an option more people are avoiding.
 It is an invasive procedure whose main reasons are to disinfect and preserve the body – replacing blood chemical fluids.
 Embalming does add a lot to the price for often minimal benefit.